Jeimtax/info2180-finalproject/README.md

 # INFO2180 Final Project

-This if the final project from Khajeim Daily, Randre Fearon and Brittannia Gregory
+This is the final project from Khajeim Daily, Randre Fearon and Brittannia Gregory